Referral Services

 Reach Out!

 The PCC Reach Out app is a free and completely anonymous.
 Students who are experiencing a personal issue, crisis, medical need, hot line(s), need an advocacy and support group, need help identifying resources, or prevention and education about sexual assault issues may download the application to a smart phone, I-Pad, or personal computer device by going through the Apple Store or Google Play.
 Don’t walk alone, Reach Out!
-Personal phone search for Capptivation, inc. and the app is titled “Reach Out Editions".
+Personal phone search for Capptivation, inc. and the app is titled “Reach Out Editions" and will have this image:

-Students experiencing an immediate crises such a family crisis, suicide thoughts, bullying, stress, depression and need to talk with a professional may contact the Colorado Crises Services at 1.844.493.8255 to speak with a licensed therapist or a peer specialist 24 hours a day/seven days a week.
+Students experiencing an immediate crisis such a family crisis, suicidal thoughts, bullying, stress, depression, and need to talk with a professional may contact the Colorado Crises Services at 1.844.493.8255 to speak with a licensed therapist or a peer specialist 24 hours a day/seven days a week.
 You may also Text TALK 38255.
+Visit the Colorado Crisis Services webpage to learn more about services and support resources.

 2-1-1

-By calling the 2-1-1 number, students may receive assistance at any of the college campuses.
-Services offered by calling the 211 number are assistance or referral for: housing, utility needs, food, health, job support, or have a crises or emergency.
+By calling the 2-1-1 number, students may receive assistance at any of the college campuses/sites.
+Services offered by calling the 211 number are assistance or referrals for: housing, utility needs, food, health, job support, or have a crises or emergency.
 Calling the 211 number will put you in contact with the specific region and local resources available (Regions 4 for the Durango Area, and Regions 6 for the Fremont and Pueblo areas.
 The 2-1-1 Free Resource Referral Line will identify the region you are calling when handling your call.
+Visit the 2-1-1 webpage to learn more about services and support resources.

 Safe2Tell provides students a way to report any threatening behaviors or activities endangering themselves or someone they know, in a way that keeps them safe and anonymous.
-To submit a tip call 1.877.542.7233 (Safe) or visit the website.
+To submit a tip call 1-877-542-7233 (Safe) or visit the Safe2Tell website.

 DON’T WALK ALONE, REACH OUT when you need help!